 You are strongly urged to enable user authentication and user authorization when you run a Network Server.
-For details on how to configure user authentication, see "Working with user authentication" in the Derby Developer's Guide.
-For information on user authorization, see "Users and authorization identifiers" and "User authorizations" in the Derby Developer's Guide.
-You are also urged to install a Java security manager with a customized security policy.
-For details on how to do this, see Customizing the Network Server's security policy.
+For details on how to configure user authentication and authorization, see "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide.